napari/napari.github.io/dev/_sources/plugins/building_a_plugin/_layer_data_guide.md

 deconstructed into a {class}`tuple` that we refer to as a `LayerData` tuple.
 This type shows up often in plugins and is explained here.

+Note that when writing your own plugin, type annotations are optional, except in the case of [`magicgui` function widgets](magicgui).
+For several types related to `LayerData` tuples, napari defines a type alias which better indicates a value's _functional role_ in a plugin.
+We describe these below.

 ### Informal description

 ```py